visualrepeat : Repeat command extended to visual mode.

 - characterwise: Start from cursor position.

-- linewise: Each line separately, starting from first column.
+- linewise: Each line separately, starting from the

 Note: If the last normal mode command included a